Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

-If we put together all the canonical fields and all the Lagrange multipliers to form the full set of field variables, we have that they must be solved from the full system of field equations, excluding the gauge degrees of freedom.
-This is the set of equations derived from taking variations with respect to all the field variables.
+Let us call the canonical variables and the Lagrange multipliers collectively as the field variables.
+Excluding the gauge degrees of freedom, the field variables must be solved from the full system of field equations obtained by taking variations of the action with respect to all of them.
 This point of view is based on the principle of stationary point of the action.
 In particular the Lagrange multipliers must be obtained in this way, excluding, again, their possible usage as gauge degrees of freedom.
-The Lagrange multipliers arise only in the equations given by the variations with respect to $g_{ij}$ and $\pi^{ij}$, which yield evolution equations (involve $\dot{g}_{ij}$ and $\dot{\pi}^{ij}$), and the variation with respect to $N$, which does not yield explicit time derivative, as we commented previously.
+The Lagrange multipliers arise only in the field equations yielded by the variations with respect to $g_{ij}$ and $\pi^{ij}$, which yield evolution equations (involve $\dot{g}_{ij}$ and $\dot{\pi}^{ij}$), and the variation with respect to $N$, which does not yield explicit time derivative.
 We show these three equations for the effective theory in (\ref{gpuntoz1free}), (\ref{pipuntoz1free}) and (\ref{eqmultipliers}).
 The final physical and consistent content of the theory arises if solutions of the full system of field equations can be found.
 In the subsequent sections we show that this is the case in several scenarios.
 For each notrivial solution of the full set of field equations that is found, all the constraints are automatically preserved in time by the given configuration since the field equations, which include the constraints, are solved for all time and for each point of the spatial slices.
 Solutions obtained in this way need no more tests of consistency since they are stationary points of the action.

 As a consequence of the reduction given by the elimination of the canonically conjugate momentum of the lapse function $N$, the action does not depend explicitly on $\dot{N}$.
 Despite this, $N$ in general acquires an induced dependence on time since it is one of the dynamical variables used to solve the field equations.
 Related to this is the fact that the Poisson bracket does not involve $N$.
-For instance, if a quantity $\Psi$ depends on $N$, its time derivative receives a contribution proportional to $\dot{N}$ that must be added to the Poisson bracket defined in terms of derivatives with respect to the pair $(g_{ij},\pi^{ij})$.
+For instance, if a quantity $\Psi$ depends functionally on $N$, its time derivative receives a contribution proportional to $\dot{N}$ that must be added to the Poisson bracket defined in terms of derivatives with respect to the pair $(g_{ij},\pi^{ij})$.
 Explicitly,

 where $H$ is the Hamiltonian.
 The last term can be eliminated if the reduction also includes $N$, that is, if $N$ is solved, for instance, from a constraint.